burlster1980/arupcodev060/content/getting-started/rich-text.md

 			<p>Using the correct heading format is important chiefly from an SEO perspective.
 Google and other search engines look for specific signals within your content when they index it.
 One of these is the structure of the page's underlying HTML.
 Ensuring good structure boosts the chances of Google et al viewing the page favourably and therefore being returned higher up the search results.</p>
 			<p></p>
 			<h5><a id="faq-images" name="faq-images"></a>3.
 Why shouldn't I add images in the Rich Text Editor?</h5>
-			<p>arup.com is designed to responsive - i.e. to work on any device.
+			<p>arup.com is designed to be responsive - i.e. to work on any device.
 Achieving this is a complex process, particularly when it comes to imagery.
 To ensure images work correctly across all devices, specific modules have been designed for incorporating imagery into your work.
 These are coded to allow images to resize and reshape depending on the screen size of the user.</p>
 			<p>If you add imagery via the Editor, this code will not be in place.
 If you viewed your content on a mobile device, you'd likely see a full size image 'breaking' the display and disappearing off the edge of your screen.
 This is a bad user experience and reflects badly on the Arup digital brand.</p>
 		</div>
 	</div>